ffsolutions/php-algorand-sdk/README.md

 # PHP Algorand SDK (algod, kmd and indexer)

+A PHP library for interacting with the Algorand network.

 All files in this directory will show you about the best pratices that you should do when implementing  **php-algorand-sdk** into your project.